OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 #### Liveness Probe

-The [Liveness probe resource](http://g.octopushq.com/KubernetesProbes) configures a health check that is executed against the Container resource to verify that it is still functional.
+The [Liveness probe resource](http://g.octopushq.com/KubernetesProbes) configures a health check that is executed against the Container resource to verify that it is currently operational.

 The `Failure threshold` defines how many times the probe can fail after the pod has been started.
-After this many failures, the pod is marked Unready.
+After this many failures, the pod is restarted.
 The default value is 3.

-The `Timeout` defines the number of seconds to wait for a probe response.
+The `Timeout` defines the number of seconds after which the probe times out.
 The default value is 1 second.

-The `Initial delay` defines the number of seconds to wait before the probe is initiated.
+The `Initial delay` defines the number of seconds to wait after the container has started before the probe is initiated.

 The `Period` defines how frequently in seconds the probe is executed.
 The default value is 10.